Textile, clothing and footwear industry campaign

 For insights and outcomes from the education phase of this Campaign, read our Textile, Clothing and Footwear Campaign Education Phase Report on our Campaign reports page.

-In March 2015 we started a 2 year campaign into the textile, clothing and footwear (‘TCF’) industry, to help employers and employees (including outworkers) understand their rights and obligations at work.
+We looked into the textile, clothing and footwear (‘TCF’) industry to help employers and employees (including outworkers) understand their rights and obligations at work.

 Why textile, clothing and footwear?